StianOvrevage/stian.tech/_posts/2020-11-27-end-of-2020-rough-database-landscape.md

 I did this research primarily to reduce my own analysis paralysis on various projects so I can get-back-to-building.
 If you learned something as well, great stuff!

+And if you want my advice, just use PostgreSQL unless you really know about some special requirements that necessitates using something else :-)